-Correlation between forest cover and habitat quality is expected according to the sub-hypotheses of the habitat degradation group.
-If deforestation, habitat fragmentation, invasive species or net loss of preferred habitats is the major cause of conflict, we expect a negative correlation between forest cover and crop damage across area units such as district, taluks, beats or circles.
-The correlation needs to be robust to corrections for area cultivated, the extent of forest agriculture interface and other relevant factors.
-If the loss of open patches and secondary forests are critical, a finer level classification using appropriate tools should reveal a positive correlation with canopy forest or negative correlation with non-agricultural open patches within the habitats.
-If invasive species are mainly responsible for the habitat loss, the extent of area covered by the invasive species should be correlated with the extent of crop damage.
+If the loss of open patches and secondary forests are critical, a finer level classification using appropriate tools should reveal a positive correlation of crop damage with increase in canopy forest or negative correlation with non-agricultural open patches within the habitats.
+If invasive species are mainly responsible for the habitat loss, the rise in area covered by the invasive species should be correlated with the rise in crop damage and this correlation should remain after correcting for confounding factors.
 Also weeding out should demonstrably reduce the frequency and extent of damage (Krivek et al 2020).
 If water constraints drive animals close to human habitats, provision of water resources within PAs will reduce crop damage quickly.
 This is being done in most wildlife parks today.
 However, no systematic data appears to be maintained to test whether better water availability throughout the year in PAs reduces the conflict.

-In certain areas habitats have been evidently restored over large areas that can help in testing certain predictions.
+In certain areas habitats have been evidently restored that can help in testing certain predictions.
 For example in certain patches along the wastern ghats and costal Maharashtra there was large scale deforestation by the middle of the 20th century because of charcoal making (Sathe 1988).
 After charcoal was substituted by kerosene and then by LPG gas as domenstic fuel, charcoal making ceased in most areas and secondary forests grew back substantially.
-In these areas the problem of crop damage should have reduced after the restoration.
+In these areas the problem of crop damage should have reduced after the habitat restoration.
 It is difficult to get data about the amount of crop damage in the past for any quantitative analysis.
 The perception of old people is on the contrary.
-The perceived crop damages have increased after the restoration.
+The perceived crop damages have increased after the habitat restoration.
 Since retrospective analysis is difficult due to lack of crop damage data, prospective studies need to be undertaken.
 Wherever ecological restoration is attempted over sufficiently large area crop damage should decrease significantly.
 Management of many protected areas includes regeneration, grassland management, provision of water and weeding off invasive species.
 These protected areas offer us opportunities to test many of the predictions.
 By the habitat loss family of hypotheses, crop damage in and around such areas should decrease with good management.
+Although records of good management and habitat restoration data are available for many protected areas in India, reliable temporal trends in crop loss are not available for testing these predictions as of today.